Our trip to ........

 Studying local plants and trees, taking measurements and making observational drawings.
 Children will also be growing bulbs & seeds & collecting data on their changes.

 Living Things & Their Habitats (Biology)

 Learning about a variety of habitats and the plants & animals that live there.
 Children will make observations of a local habitat (as well as studying some global habitats) and its creatures, investigating conditions in local microhabitats and how they affect the minibeasts found within them.

 Place value, ordering, estimating, rounding.

-Measures including time - reading hours, half and quarter hours and to the nearest 5 mins on analogue & digital clocks.
-Also weight, length & capacity.
+Time - reading hours, half hours, quarter hours and 5 minutes to and past the hour on analogue & digital clocks.

 Statistics – using block graphs, pictograms, lists and tables.